Toñi Legidos Martínez

 Jorge Calvo, Is technology beneficial in the classroom?

 When technology is used properly, there are numerous benefits for the teaching and learning process.
-To make things as simple as possible, I’ll point out three benefits for students.
+To make things as simple as possible, I’ll point out three benefits for students:

-2. Collaboration: students can greatly benefit from developing their collaboration skills.
-By sharing a digital workspace, students can create and edit content together and exchange information and ideas.
 Teachers can help students to engage in expressive activities by allowing them to choose the communication tools they are most comfortable with and by encouraging students to work together to show what they know.

 What role do teachers represent in this new way of education?
 Especially when it comes to the possibility of offering personalized learning and individualized teaching.

-Assuming that all students do not learn in the same way or at the same pace, technology makes possible for teachers to differentiate content and assignments, using a variety of teaching techniques and tools (enriched videos, interactive activities, video games).
+• Personalized learning: assuming that all students do not learn in the same way or at the same pace, technology makes possible for teachers to differentiate content and assignments, using a variety of teaching techniques and tools (enriched videos, interactive activities, video games).
 Digital and online resources can be selected and shared at an appropriate level for each student, ensuring that content is accessible and standards can be met.

-Another interesting aspect is the possibility of offering formative assessment and digital feedback.
+• The possibility of offering formative assessment and digital feedback.
 Teachers can offer feedback in different formats.
 They can digitally annotate work, leave voice recordings, a video, or a link to additional online support, which personalizes the feedback and starts a formative conversation where the learner can respond in a similar way.
 This shows instructors that their feedback is being acted upon.

-But we teachers still have perhaps the most important task in this whole process of digitizing education: selecting content and devices.
+• Selecting content and devices.
 The technological world offers an infinite market of tools and devices, and teachers and schools are in charge of choosing the ones that best suit our curricular objectives, and of course, the needs of our students.

 Ultimately, all this could not be done without teachers, who must have good technological and continuous training, which must be offered from the schools so that we are up to date with new technologies.